 API-driven financial services face specific compliance challenges:

-Consent Management: Implementing granular, revocable consent for data access
+Consent Management: Implementing granular, revocable consent for data access.

-Cross-Border Data Transfers: Navigating restrictions on personal data movement
+Cross-Border Data Transfers: Navigating restrictions on personal data movement through fintech APIs.

-Audit Trails: Maintaining comprehensive logs for regulatory examination
+Audit Trails: Maintaining comprehensive logs for regulatory examination of financial API usage.

 Regulatory Reporting: Generating accurate, timely reports across jurisdictions